jenkins-x/jx-docs/content/en/v3/admin/setup/secrets/_index.md

 jx secret vault portforward
 ```

-You should then be able to run the following `jx secret edit` or `jx secret import` commands.
+You should then be able to run the following `jx secret edit` command.
+You can also run the `jx secret vault shell` command, which gives you a shell with an environment where you can can issue `vault` commands.

 ## Edit Secrets